Bashir1999/alzheimers_data/README.md

-How does the diagnosis rate vary between different genders? https://vizhub.com/Bashir1999/genders-diagnosis
+### How does the diagnosis rate vary between different genders?
+https://vizhub.com/Bashir1999/genders-diagnosis

 <img width="809" alt="Screenshot 1403-08-02 at 18 08 55" src="https://github.com/user-attachments/assets/c7b21874-02c4-4c3d-8a7b-29589d405c7c">

-The diagnosis rates between males and females are relatively close, indicating that gender alone may not be a significant differentiating factor for Alzheimer’s diagnosis in this dataset.
+<br /> The diagnosis rates between males and females are relatively close, indicating that gender alone may not be a significant differentiating factor for Alzheimer’s diagnosis in this dataset.
 Both genders have approximately the same proportion of diagnosed cases, with males slightly higher than females.

 Although the difference is small, males show a marginally higher rate of Alzheimer’s diagnosis compared to females.
 This could suggest a minor gender-related factor, but the gap is not large enough to draw strong conclusions about gender as a risk factor.